samtron1412/docs/misc/common-term.md

 - Body shopping in IT originated during the mid-1990s when there was a huge demand for people with mainframe, COBOL and related technology skills to prevent systems being affected by the Y2K bug

+# Consulting Firm and Outsourcing

+- A consulting firm or simply consultancy is a business of one or more experts (consultants) that provides professional feedback to an individual or an organization for a fee.
+    + Consultancy
+- Outsourcing is an agreement in which one company hires another company to be responsible for a planned or existing activity that is or could be done internally.